 What we do

 The Phlebotomy Department provides blood tests on a walk-in basis.
 We carry out a wide range of tests including testing for lipids, cholesterol, triglycerides, gut hormones, fasting blood sugar, malaria and drug monitoring.
-The department is based on two sites: King’s main site, where we see mainly patients who are referred by the hospital; and Dulwich Community Hospital, where we see patients referred by their GP.
+The department is based on two sites: King’s main site at Denmark Hill and Dulwich Community Hospital.

-The Phlebotomy Department operates a satellite unit at Dulwich Community Hospital providing a blood test service primarily for GP patients.
-The unit operates Monday to Friday, 7.30am to 3.45pm.
+We run a satellite unit at Dulwich Community Hospital providing a blood test service mainly for GP patients.
+The unit operates Monday to Friday, 7.30am-4pm.
+It is closed on bank (public) holidays.

-Blood tests for children (referred by both the Hospital and GPs) can only be performed in the Paediatric (Children’s) department at King’s College Hospital.
-Appointments for this must be made in advance - call Main Reception.
+Blood tests for children (referred by the hospital and GPs) can only be carried out in the Paediatric (Children’s) department at King’s College Hospital.
+Appointments must be made in advance - call Main Reception.

 Children referred for malaria tests must go to the Paediatric Phlebotomy Department at King's immediately.
 Out of normal clinic hours, please go straight to Paediatrics Emergency Department (A&E) for a test.

-- Renin/aldosterone, thrombophilia screen, gut hormones, calcitonin or cryoglobulin – come to King’s Phlebotomy Department because these tests have to be processed straight away
+- Renin/aldosterone, thrombophilia screen, gut hormones, calcitonin or cryoglobulin – come to King’s Phlebotomy Department as these tests have to be processed straight away

 Preparing for your appointment